 - What is the evidence?

 These are always the basic questions, whatever we are seeking to understand - whether it is String Theory, voting methods or free will - if we are seeking to discover the truth.
-Looking at the proposition corresponds with the third aspect of reality - the abstract - as we ask what is true and what we should believe.
+We want to know and understand what is true; the story tells us not just the bare bones, but also the implications and consequences.

 We are generally presenting the story with the aim of persuading people, so we have to consider the question of perspective.
-Most of the time, a story is not just a set of propositions: it is told by someone, from a specific perspective; and it is told to someone, who will probably want to evaluate it - who will want to consider its relevance and plausibility.
+A story is not just a set of propositions: it is told by someone, from a specific perspective; and it is told to someone, who will probably want to evaluate it - who will want to consider its relevance and plausibility.
 This provides two more key questions.

 - What are the assumptions?

 Every story exists within a social context: even if it is a story about subatomic particles or mathematical theories, it is told to people who will have their own perspective, and their own reasons for wanting to understand and believe what is being said - or not.
 So we must recognize the importance of understanding who is telling the story, and who is listening to it.